jonathanherman1/raptor-GA-SEI/plan.md

   - [ ] No piece can occupy the same space at the same time
   - [ ] Mother cannot go where baby raptor is
   - [ ] Baby raptors cannot share tiles
+  - [ ] Require raptors to place all pieces
 - [ ] Fix scientist validation in beginning setup
   - [ ] Scientists cannot start on the same L-shaped tile
+  - [ ] Require scientists to place all pieces
 - [x] Confirm placement button should switch to scientist button
 - [x] Remove raptor instructions
 - [x] Remove duplicates from card selection
+- [ ] Fix card selection
+  - [ ] Prevent selecting (at least visually) more than one card